Daniel Patrick Moynihan United States Courthouse: Description

 The courthouse is 27 stories tall.
 It is made of granite, marble, and oak.
 It includes public art from Raymond Kaskey and Maya Lin.
-The courthouse was designed by the architectural firm Kohn Pedersen Fox and was built under a design-build contract with developer BPT Properties with core and shell construction by Lehrer McGovern Bovis and interior construction by Structure Tone Inc.
+The courthouse was designed by Arthur May of the architectural firm Kohn Pedersen Fox and was built under a design-build contract with developer BPT Properties with core and shell construction by Lehrer McGovern Bovis and interior construction by Structure Tone Inc.

 The 974000 sqft building is the second largest federal courthouse in the United States (behind Thomas F. Eagleton United States Courthouse), housing 44 courtrooms and providing court support and administrative services to the United States Marshals Service and the Office of the United States Attorney for the Southern District of New York.

 The exhibition "New York's Moynihan," presented by the Museum of the City of New York, is located in the courthouse lobby.
 Using seven pillars, the exhibition documents Moynihan as "the Senator, the Man, the New Yorker, the Diplomat, the Presidential Cabinet Member, the Intellectual and the Author."

 The courthouse is open between 8:30 a.m. and 5:00 p.m.
 The Clerk's Office opens for business at 8:30 a.m. and closes at 5:00 p.m.
 Court security officers will open the courthouse doors at 8:00 a.m. and close these doors at 5:00 p.m.